Anupkp19/Amazon-web-Scraper/README.md

-It looks like you've provided steps for setting up and running your Amazon Web Scraper project.
-To make it clearer and more structured, you can format it as follows:

 Amazon Web Scraper
 This Amazon Web Scraper allows you to track prices and automatically sends email notifications whenever there is a significant price drop.
 It is implemented using MongoDB, TypeScript, Bright Data, and cron jobs.